karen portrait circle

 As the length of daylight changes during the year, the departure times change as well.
 The night tours run 5 evenings a week, year-round.

-Most of the year, the night tour runs Tuesday through Saturday, with two sailings each night; departures are at 5:55 and 6:30 pm.
+Most of the year, the night tour runs Tuesday through Saturday, with three sailings each night; departures are at 5:55, 6:30 and 7:10 pm.

 In winter, the tours leave once a day at 3:50 pm (with two sailings over the Christmas and New Years holidays).